lambe-lang/specification/README.md

 def is a b = a == b

 sig switch : a -> Switch a b
-def switch = Switch
+def switch a = Switch a None

-data Switch a {
+data Switch a b {
     value  : a
     result : Option b
 }